ethereum/consensus-specs/specs/simple-serialize.md

 ### Composite Types (Vectors, Containers and Lists)

-The serialized representation of composite types is comprised of three binary segments.
+The serialized representation of composite types is comprised of two binary segments.

-* The first segment contains the concatenation of the serialized representation of **only** the *fixed size* types:
+* The first segment is *fixed size* for all types, containing the concatenation of *either*
+    - The serialized representation of value for each of the *fixed size* types
-    - This section is empty in the case of a purely *variable-size* type.
-* The second segment contains the concatenation of the `uint32` serialized offsets where the serialized representation of the *variable sized* types can be found in the third section.
+    - The `"uint32"` serialized offset where the serialized representation of the *variable sized* type is located in the second section.
-    - This section is empty in the case of a purely *fixed size* type.
-    - The first offset will always be the length of the serialized *fixed size* elements + the length of all of the serialized offsets.
-    - Subsequent offsets are the first offset + the combined lengths of the serialized representations for all of the previous *variable size* elements.
-* The third segment contains the concatenation of the serialized representations of **only** the *variable size* types.
+* The second segment contains the concatenation of the serialized representations of **only** the *variable size* types.
     - This section is empty in the case of a purely *fixed size* type.